espen-j/zeitmaschine/README.md

 ### Create index with geopoint property

+*Note:* This is done on startup by the application

 Other fields are auto mapped, but:
 ```
 $ curl -X DELETE http://localhost:9200/zeitmaschine
+# Can be done in one step, see code:
 $ curl -X PUT -H 'Content-Type: application/json' -d '{}' http://localhost:9200/zeitmaschine
 $ curl -X PUT -H 'Content-Type: application/json' -d '{ "properties": {"location": {"type": "geo_point"}}}' http://localhost:9200/zeitmaschine/_mapping/image
 $ curl http://localhost:9200/zeitmaschine/_mapping/image | jq .